China's metal smelters' profits slip 11.9% over Jan-Feb

 You May Also Like

-Mysteel: China aluminum sector sees rising losses in Dec
+Mysteel: China alumina sector sees rising margin

 Daily Prices